dattajadhav44/Digital-Twin/README.rst

 Using dev mode
 ==============

 The stpes are bit lengthy inorder to execute this exrcize.
-Please do carefully fallow with below steps. and then invoke the chaincode dcar.
+Please do fallow carefully with below steps. and then invoke the chaincode dcar.

-mainly we have 5 functions in our dcar chaince code.
+mainly we have 6 functions in our dcar chaince code.
 Let me brief abouth them.

 1.initLedger:- This function initialize the ledger and 5 car entries for us in database(ledger).